 - Our correlation coefficient assumptions are mostly derived from history, with an emphasis on the recent past.
 We seek a proxy for each asset category we have modeled with as long a history as possible, and then calculate our correlation assumptions using a simple average of the following, for each pair of asset categories: Longest-term correlation, 10-year correlation, 5-year correlation, and 3-year correlation.
 This approach overweights the recent past, while acknowledging the long-term past.
 It is also a more conservative measure for diversification benefit to a portfolio, because recent correlations have been higher than they have been historically.

 - We round our assumptions to the nearest 10 basis points, in the case of arithmetic average return, and nearest 25 basis points, in the case of risk.

 - Our assumptions are applicable to US-based, non-taxable investors.
 For taxable clients located in the United States, we maintain a separate methodology that considers the effects of taxes on expected returns and risk.

-- We have strived to construct a set of assumptions that is straightforward, explainable, fully documented, and replicable by other researchers.
-Our assumptions are as complex as necessary but no more complex than necessary, and they have no hidden constraints.
+- We strive to construct a set of assumptions that is straightforward, explainable, fully documented, and replicable by other researchers.
+Our assumptions are as complex as necessary but no more complex than necessary.
+They have no hidden constraints.
 We could make them more complicated, but we do not believe that doing so would make them better.